SPANA delivers local workshops that help animal owners develop their harness-making skills.

 As he works, the wound becomes worse and increasingly at risk of infection.
 In hot and humid climates where bacteria thrive, untreated harness wounds can quickly turn deadly.
 Even small injuries can become gateways for serious infections such as tetanus – a disease which can cause a slow and painful death.

-Fortunately, Yaya knew to take Amou to the SPANA mobile clinic that regularly visits the dumps.
+Fortunately, Yaya knew to take Amou to the mobile clinic team that regularly visits the dumps.
 The sore on Amou’s neck was red and raw, and he flinched whenever the vets tried to touch him.

 The team gently cleaned his injury, applied a soothing ointment and gave him pain relief to ease his suffering.